AMReX-Codes/amrex/Docs/sphinx/source/Basics.rst

       // dm is DistributionMapping
       int ncomp = 4;
       int ngrow = 1;
-      MultiFab mf(ba, mf, ncomp, ngrow);
+      MultiFab mf(ba, dm, ncomp, ngrow);

 Here we define a MultiFab with 4 components and 1 ghost cell.
 A MultiFab contains a number of FArrayBoxes
-(Section [sec:basics:fab]) defined on Boxes grown by the number of ghost cells (1 in this example).
+(Section `13 <#sec:basics:fab>`__) defined on Boxes grown by the number of ghost cells (1 in this example).
 That is the Box in the FArrayBox is not exactly the same as in the BoxArray.
-If the BoxArray has a Box{(8,8,8) (15,15,15)}, the one used for constructing FArrayBox will be Box{(7,7,7) (16,16,16)} in this example.
+If the BoxArray has a Box{(7,7,7) (15,15,15)}, the one used for constructing FArrayBox will be Box{(8,8,8) (16,16,16)} in this example.
 For cells in FArrayBox, we call those in the original Box valid cells and the grown part ghost cells.
 Note that FArrayBox itself alone does not have the concept of ghost cell, whereas ghost cell is a key concept of MultiFab that allows for local operations on ghost cell data originated from remote processes.
 We will discuss how to fill ghost cells with data from valid cells later in this section.
 MultiFab also has a default constructor.
 One can define an empty MultiFab first and then call the define function as follows.